exercism/problem-specifications/exercises/food-chain/description.md

+Generate the lyrics of the song 'I Know an Old Lady Who Swallowed a Fly'

 While you could copy/paste the lyrics, or read them from a file, this problem is much more interesting if you approach it algorithmically.